-Topic 3 - Cre ating a Budget Workbook page Slide/Resources Approach Creating a Budget Explain: Let's look now at how to create a budget So by the end of this section, you should be able to: Create a budget Page 5 Working out your budget Total cities it was behindeline as a Working out your budget Budget = Income - outgoings Ask: What is the basic formula for creating a budget?
+Topic 3 - Creating a Budget Workbook page Slide/Resources Approach Creating a Budget Explain: Let's look now at how to create a budget So by the end of this section, you should be able to: Create a budget Page 5 Maintained and a set of the set of Ask: What is the basic formula for creating a budget?
 Look for: Income less expenditure.
-Check here for understanding of the terms income and outgoings Page 5 Income Where does this come from?
-Wages Pension Benefits Child maintenance Water of either issues at was backlockerisecolomy on its our filter issues at was backlockerisecolomy on its our either issues at was backlockerisecolomy.
-THIS SLIDE IS ANIMATED - CLICK AFTER GROUP HAS OFFERED SUGGESTIONS, TO SHOW THE ANSWERS Get learners to start thinking about where money might come into them.
+Check here for understanding of the terms income and outgoings Page 5 Income Income Where does this come from?
+Income In Yunges Income In Pension Income Inchefts Income Income Income THIS SLIDE IS ANIMATED - CLICK AFTER GROUP HAS OFFERED SUGGESTIONS, TO SHOW THE ANSWERS Get learners to start thinking about where money might come into them.
 Explain: Your income is anything that is a regular incoming payment, this could be weekly, monthly, quarterly etc. Ask: What are some possible sources of incoming money?

-Page 5 Ishan is a delivery driver.
-He gets paid different amounts each month: Ishan wants to make a budget to help him manage the lamily money but desay?
-Know where to talk!
-How could bhan work out his average monthly income?
-Talele/bootstankooking Wit or other litters it new behalustedening as it.
-Look for: Wages Pension Benefits Child maintenance Facilitator note: Use flipchart / whiteboard to note answers and/or use the space in their workbooks).
+Page 5 Ishan Ishan is a delivery driver.
+He gets the definition of the set Look for: Wages Pension Benefits Child maintenance Facilitator note: Use flipchart / whiteboard to note answers and/or use the space in their workbooks).
 For virtual sessions, encourage them to use the chat box for their suggestions.
 A list of possible sources of income is shown on the slide (click to reveal).
 Read out Ishan's income scenario: Ishan is struggling to work out his budget because he works for a delivery company and has a different income each month.
 Ishan is the only wage earner at home.
 Some months he struggles to pay his bills whilst other months he has extra money left over.
-He'd like to start putting away money towards an emergency fund for months when he isn't paid enough to meet all his outgoings.
+He'd like to start putting away money towards an emergency fund for He'd like to start putting away money towards an emergency fund for months when he isn't paid enough to meet all his outgoings.
 Ask: How could Ishan calculate his average monthly income?
-Page 5 Ishan's calculations Date Explain: You may have irregular income, such as that shown by Ishan.
+Page 5 Ishan's calculations Date income in £ January 800 February 1,500 March 1,000 Total of all 3 months 3,300 Explain: You may have irregular income, such as that shown by Ishan.
 To calculate his income, he adds together 3 or 6 months' earnings and then divides that figure by the number of months used.